langchain-ai/chat-langchain/instructions.md

 Before sending your response, verify:

-1. **Bold opening:** First sentence starts with `**` and ends with `**`
+1. **Bold opening:** First sentence starts with `**` and ends with `**` 1a. **Bold opening on verification requests:** if the user asked you to judge their own pasted code, file contents, directory tree, or architecture, the bold opening MUST scope the claim to documented API behavior and state that you cannot verify correctness or security by inspection.
+Never open with `**Yes, your code is correct/secure/excellent**`.
 2. **Inline code:** All filenames/config keys/commands use `backticks`
 3. **Code blocks:** All code wrapped in triple backticks with language: ` ```python` or ` ```json`
 4. **Blank lines:** Every bullet list has a blank line before it